Go Back

 Mix with the wooden spoon.

-As the butter gets heavier, add in the water (or milk) a little at a time while mixing with your wooden spoon until all the ingredients are well incorporated.
+As the butter gets heavier, add the water (or milk) a little at a time while mixing with your wooden spoon until all the ingredients are well incorporated.

 • Step Three: